aboveje/sky-data/README.md

-## Background

-, however the primary one is the [Paris Climate Agreement](https://unfccc.int/process-and-meetings/the-paris-agreement).

 # Above Jersey: Skies

 This project aims to use common sense to identify what is happening in the skies above [our island](https://en.wikipedia.org/wiki/Jersey).